rusty1s/RSContactGrid/README.md

 ## Documentation

 `RSContactGrid` is programmed in the *protocol orientated* way introduced in Swift 2.0.
-That means you can easily switch the implementations by just confirming to the protocols `GridType` and `GridElementType`.
+That means you can easily switch the implementations by just conforming to the protocols `GridType` and `GridElementType`.
 These two protocols come with a bunch of default implementations that don't need to be implemented twice.

 ### GridType

 	protocol GridType { ... }
+A datastructure that holds elements conforming to `GridElementType` and addresses these elements by coordinates `x` and `y`.
+Implements a collision detection for any polygon and the elements in the grid.

+#### Implementations:

+* `Grid`

 #### Inheritance